insightslab/insightslab.github.io/_posts/2023-12-05-cml_text-generation-webui-AMP.md

 Here are some of the benefits of using REST API support on a text generation UI:

-- Flexibility: REST API support allows developers to interact with the UI in a flexible and powerful way.
+- Flexibility: REST API support allows developers to interact with the UI flexibly and powerfully.
 - Automation: REST API support can be used to automate text generation tasks, saving developers time and effort.
 - Scalability: REST API support allows developers to build scalable text generation applications that can handle large volumes of requests.